Best Roku Android Central 2021

 - Most expensive Roku streaming device

-The biggest drawback to the Roku TV Wireless Speakers is that they cannot be paired with the Roku Smart Soundbar; however, Roku claims this is something they are looking into adding soon.
-You can pair the TV Wireless Speakers or the Smart Soundbar to Roku's other new audio accessory, the Roku Wireless Subwoofer.
-With an expanding audio lineup, Roku sets itself up to be a competitive player in the wider home theater space.
+The biggest drawback to the Roku TV Wireless Speakers previously was that they couldn't be paired with the Roku Smart Soundbar; however, they're now compatible with the new Streambar Pro.
+You can also pair the TV Wireless Speakers to Roku's other new audio accessory, the Roku Wireless Subwoofer.
+As a result, Roku sets itself up to be a competitive player in the wider home theater space with an expanding audio lineup.